-One of the worst things that can happen after the loss of your precious child is that people suddenly stop talking about him.
+One of the worst things that can happen after the loss of your precious child is that people suddenly stop talking about them.
 This is usually because they don’t want to cause you any further pain or because they may never have had to deal with grief before and feel uncomfortable and awkward.

 Talking to someone

 You may feel the need to talk to someone who knows you and who knew your child and if so, we can put you in touch with other bereaved families who know what you’re going through and who also know specifically about Barth syndrome.
 Another option is to join our private Dragonfly Email forum where families can post updates in a safe and secure environment.
-We also hold yearly meetings in Bristol for bereaved 'Barth families' to which you have an open invitation and the Barth Syndrome NHS Service can offer one-on-one support from their Psychologist and Nurse Specialist.
+We also hold meetings in Bristol for bereaved 'Barth families' to which you have an open invitation and the Barth Syndrome NHS Service can offer one-on-one support from their Psychologist and Nurse Specialist.
 Please contact us to get details.

 Sometimes it can be hard to talk to the people you are closest to, for fear of “bringing them down” or because they might be dealing with their grief in a totally different way to you.
 Often, at these times, it can be helpful to talk to someone who understands what you’re feeling but is not closely connected to you.
 Perhaps you could contact the Child Death Helpline to talk to another bereaved parent.